-CLEP, PEP, and AP Credit
+CLEP and AP Credit

-Some students may be interested in taking College Level Examination Program (CLEP), Proficiency Examination Program (PEP), or Advanced Placement Program (AP) examinations to avoid taking courses in subjects in which they already have adequate knowledge.
-Students interested in receiving credit at PCC for CLEP, PEP, or AP examinations taken elsewhere should contact the Registrar regarding procedures and tuition charges.
+Students may take College Level Examination Program (CLEP) or Advanced Placement Program (AP) examinations to avoid taking courses in subjects in which they already have adequate knowledge.
+All CLEP and AP tests must be completed prior to college enrollment.
+Contact the Admissions Office for additional information.